 - Avoids accidents on the construction site

 Safety is key.
-In this area, quality control is links to the planning and design process.
+Quality control is linked to the planning and design process in this area.
 Little things like separating traffic from construction areas, wearing all the required PPE such as hard hats, and other factors can reduce the possibility of accidents on and off-site.

 What Improvements Lead to Efficiency in Construction?